 On 28 April the ONS.5 convoy arrived in the patrol area of the 'Star' pack, and was sighted by U-650.
 By the fall of night this boat had been joined by Kapitänleutnant Jürgen Könenkamp’s U-375, Oberleutnant Hans-Albrecht Kandler’s U-386, Kapitänleutnant Georg von Rabenau’s U-528 and Kapitänleutnant Peter Schrewe’s U-537, and at 24.00 these boats began their attack.
 Warned by the radio chatter of their presence, Gretton mounted a vigorous defence, and during the course of this first night none of the Allied ships was hit, while two of the U-boats, U-386 and U-532, were damaged and forced to return to base: U-386 reached St Nazaire on 11 May, but U-532 was attacked in the Bay of Biscay and sunk by aircraft on the same day.

 The German assault continued into the daylight of 29 April.
-At 12.00 on this day the 6,198-ton US McKeesport was sunk by Rabenau’s U-528, which was itself damaged and had to return to base, being sunk en route during 11 May by British air and sea attack.
+At 12.00 on this day the 6,198-ton US McKeesport was sunk by Rabenau’s U-528, which was itself damaged and had to return toward base, being sunk en route during 11 May by British air and sea attack.

 On the same day the Admiralty arranged reinforcements for the escort of the ONS.5 convoy: the British destroyer Oribi, detached from the SC.127 convoy’s escort, would arrive on 30 April, while Captain J. A. McCoy’s 1st Support Group (destroyers Penn, Panther, Impulsive and Offa) would arrive on 1 May.